 If you are looking for a new pair of skis, new ski boots or for a new ski package with bindings included, we have everything you need in our online store.
+We wrote a quick how-to guide as well to help you choose your skis.
 You will also find accessories to complete your ski set like ski helmets, ski goggles, ski gloves and a ton of accessories related to wintersports.
 Glisshop is the winter expert on Internet with unbeatable prices, one of the largest range of ski gear, a high-quality customer service and custom recommendations.
 But let’s get back to the point, alpine skiing.

 What is skiing?